AP® World History Score Calculator 2026

 ❓ Frequently Asked Questions

-How is AP World History scored?
+How do I calculate my AP World History score?

 What was the 2025 AP World History score distribution?